-Amanda Parriag has nearly 15 years of experience as a researcher and consultant in a wide range of social policy and public policy issue areas, particularly focused on the realm of violence against women as well as issues faced by Aboriginal peoples.
+Amanda Parriag, Media Action Média’s President, has nearly 18 years of experience as a researcher and consultant in a wide range of social policy and public policy issue areas, particularly focused on the realm of violence against women as well as issues faced by Aboriginal peoples.
 Her work on women’s issues has included research on barriers faced by female offenders on reintegration into society, as well as the use of myths in sexual assault trials.
-Her work on Aboriginal issues has included research on violence faced by First Nations and Off-Reserve Aboriginal Women, Perceptions of Northerners and Perceptions of Off-Reserve Aboriginal People.
+Her work on Aboriginal issues has included research on violence faced by First Nations and Off-Reserve Aboriginal Women, the legacy of residential schools, the growing urban Aboriginal middle-income group, and educational outcomes for First Nations and other Aboriginal people.
 Amanda received her Doctor of Psychology degree from Carleton University in 2001.

 Canice Leung lives and works as a journalist in Toronto.
 She has written a national feminist column for Metro and was co-editor of McClung’s, a feminist magazine based out of Ryerson University.
 She can be found online at caniceleung.com.

 Leona Liu, a senior tax accountant currently working for Ernst & Young LLP, is Media Action Média’s Treasurer.
 She is experienced in personal and corporate tax compliance as well as accounting and bookkeeping.
 Leona has a strong interest in volunteering, and loves travelling.